One area of concern with dog owners is the different dog food diet recommendations that emerge every day on the internet/news.

 by guest blogger, Amber Kingsley

 Superfoods, by definition, are packed with nutrients and vitamins that are especially beneficial for better health and well-being.
-Nowadays many people are making healthier choices, buying more locally grown organic fruits and vegetables, cutting down on added fat and sugar in their diets and the same goes for feeding their precious pets.
+Nowadays, many people are making healthier choices, buying more locally grown organic fruits and vegetables, cutting down on added fat and sugar in their diets, and the same goes for feeding their precious pets.

 As they say, what’s good for the goose is good for the gander, and what’s healthy for humans is also good for their hounds.
 We all know it’s better to eat more greens, but why?
 Are there dangers of feeding Fido corn as opposed to kale?
 What’s okay for people to consume, but not their pooch?

 AVOID: Or more precisely, take it easy on the corn, as it can also cause skin ailments and other irritants in some dogs.
 Many pet owners will avoid processed dog foods that list corn as the main ingredient for this very reason.
-The same goes for the pepper precaution.
+The same goes for pepper precaution.

 AVOID: Synonymous with the “green” warning, steer clear of grapes and onions.
-According to the SPCA, additional avoidances for feeding dogs, regardless of color, include garlic, chocolate, alcohol and macadamia nuts, which can all be toxic for canines.
+According to the SPCA, additional avoidances for feeding dogs, regardless of color, include garlic, chocolate, alcohol, and macadamia nuts, which can all be toxic for canines.

 We can eat healthier by including the seven superfoods shown.
 Both people and their pets will benefit.
 As always, check with your veterinarian before making any changes to your animal’s diet, but it’s probably safe to admit that your dog’s doctor will likely agree to these healthy choices.